cch000/power_management/README.md

 ## Installation

-Before installing check that your computer supports the previously mentioned cpu governors with:
+Before installing check that your laptop supports the previously mentioned cpu governors with:

 ```
 cpupower frequency-info